Micz26/FrankRank/README.md

 ## Solution

-FrankRank is a Python-based web application that addresses this issue by utilizing a chatbot, specifically ChatGPT.
-Through prompt generation and function calling, the chatbot provides objective opinions on finances, eliminating biases and emotions associated with human decision-making.
+FrankRank - Python-based web application that addresses this issue by utilizing a chatbot, specifically ChatGPT.

+FrankRank stands as a Python-based web application designed to revolutionize financial decision-making through the implementation of an objective chatbot powered by ChatGPT.
+This innovative approach aims to mitigate biases and emotional influences inherent in human decision-making processes related to finances.
+Application boasts a robustly implemented backend logic akin to ChatGPT, integrating sophisticated CRUD (Create, Read, Update, Delete) functionalities seamlessly orchestrated through Django's powerful ORM (Object-Relational Mapping) framework.

 ## What did we implement?